eandersonEverfi/product-qa-docs/docs/menuItem.md

 user first completes all course content marking each course page as completed\

-user visits the Progression component after completing all other course pages

 user expands Menu-1 and clicks tab2

 Need to wait for tab2's content to be visible, before taking a snap

-completed-state- progressionDonut_1 = 16% percent graphed
+completed-state- progressionDonut_1 = 33% percent graphed

-completed-state - progressionDonut_1 =  has 8% text
+completed-state - progressionDonut_1 =  has 33% text

 visual check - Menu-1 -  Second Menu Tab Expanded with progression graph in completed-state